jesusandres31/jesusandres31/README.md

 ## About me 👋
-I am a Software Engineer with strong expertise in Full Stack Web Development, Database Management, and Application Deployment.
-I hold a Bachelor's degree in Information Systems and am currently pursuing a Master's degree in Information Technology (MSIT).
-Known for being responsible, friendly, and quick to integrate into teams.
+I am a Full Stack Engineer with expertise in building and deploying web applications, managing databases, and streamlining application workflows.
+I hold a Bachelor's degree in Information Systems and a Master's in Information Technology (MSIT).
+Known for being reliable, friendly, and quick to adapt in team environments.

 ## Hard Skills:
 - TypeScript/JavaScript (Node, React, Redux, etc.), PHP.